In sheet

 - Centering the distribution can, sometimes, be achieved by an adjustment.
 This will improve Cpk making it closer to Cp.

-- Improving Cp means reducing the standard deviation which is typically much more difficult.
+- Improving Cp implies reducing the standard deviation which is typically much more difficult.

 Single-sided Specifications